1993 Wimbledon Championships – Men's singles

 Pete Sampras defeated Jim Courier in the final, 7–6(7–3), 7–6(8–6), 3–6, 6–3 to win the gentlemen's singles tennis title at the 1993 Wimbledon Championships.
-It was the first of an eventual seven Wimbledon titles for Sampras, an all-time record shared with William Renshaw until 2017 when Roger Federer won his eighth title.
+It was his second major title and the first of seven Wimbledon men's singles titles, an all-time record shared with William Renshaw (later surpassed by Roger Federer in 2017).

 Andre Agassi was the defending champion, but was defeated in the quarterfinals by Sampras.

-This marked Ivan Lendl's final Wimbledon appearance; he lost in the second round.
+This marked Ivan Lendl's last Wimbledon appearance; he lost in the second round.
 He was a runner-up in two Wimbledon finals.
 This was the only major he did not win in his career.